redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 One possible cause is that the database endpoint is not located on the same node as master shards.
 In addition to added network latency, if data plane internode encryption is enabled, CPU consumption can increase as well.

-One solution is to used the optimal shard placement and proxy policy to ensure endpoints are collocated on nodes hosting master shards.
+One solution is to use the optimal shard placement and proxy policy to ensure endpoints are collocated on nodes hosting master shards.
 If you need to restore balance (for example, after node failure) you can manually failover shard(s) with the `rladmin` cli tool.

 Extreme network traffic utilization may approach the limits of the underlying network infrastructure.
 In this case, the only remediation is to add additional nodes to the cluster and scale the database's shards across them.